lourencoprudencio/No-away-on-teams/README.md

 ⌨️ **Simulates pressing the "Scroll Lock" key**.

-✔️ Does not move the mouse, ideal for multi-monitor setups. ✔️ "Scroll Lock" key does not affect most software. ❌ Won't work if the keyboard is disabled.
+✔️ Does not move the mouse, ideal for multi-monitor setups. ✔️ "Scroll Lock" key does not affect most software.

 ## 🛠 How to Use?